cw-do/esac-v1/readme.md

 - Ask questions about EQ-SANS functions (e.g., "What is runsampleid?")
 - Request script modifications (e.g., "Add a delay of 600 seconds")
 - Get help with experimental planning

+### Token & Cost Tracking

+- Monitor API usage in real-time with token count and USD cost display
+- Reset counters with the "Reset" button
+- Costs calculated based on current model pricing

 ### Settings